CoralineK/planner/README.md

 ### Setup

 I created this project only for develop my skills and my own using.
-If you want to see it localy you need to create project on Firebase and put your personal credentials.
+If you want to see it locally you need to create project on Firebase and put your personal credentials.

 To run this project, install it locally using npm: